- Environment & Conservation

 Piper's Creek is one of approximately 10,000 streams that flow into Puget Sound.
 Why is that important?
 Because you can help reduce the impacts of polluted runoff.

-- Learn more about Piper's Creek from the City of Seattle's State of the Waters Report (pdf) or the Piper's Creek Watershed 2008 Status Report (pdf).
+- Learn more about Piper's Creek from the City of Seattle's State of the Waters Report (pdf).